- In 2020, the Netherlands spent 2.29% of GDP on R&D.

 The figure below shows developments in the total expenditure on R&D as a percentage of GDP, in the Netherlands, the EU and OECD-countries (on average).
 This figure is also used to measure whether the Netherlands reaches the internationally agreed R&D-percentage of 2,5% GDP.
 The data collection and analysis is based on international agreements published in the Frascati Manual, concerning R&D-related definitions and which types of expenditure are included and which not.
 In the national R&D statistics, as included in the graph below, business R&D expenditure is surveyed amongst companies.
 The companies include all their expenditures on R&D, including the expenditures for which they are compensated by fiscal measures (such as WBSO/RDA).
 Hence the foregone tax income due to these fiscal measures is not separately added to the R&D expenditures, otherwise there would be double-counting.
 In line with international R&D statistics, the Innovation Box (which resembles so called 'patent boxes') is not included in fiscal support for R&D and innovation.
 This is due to the fact that it does not lower the cost of R&D-expenditure, but rather lowers the tariff for tax paid over profits relating to R&D and innovation activities (see Frascati Manual 2015, p.
 346).

-Between 2013 and 2018, R&D intensity in the Netherlands has been below the OECD average, but (at least up to 2017) above that of the EU-15 and EU-28.
-In 2018, the Netherlands spent 2.14% of its GDP on R&D. This percentage is relatively stable over the presented period of time.
+Between 2013 and 2020, R&D intensity in the Netherlands has been below the OECD average, but above that of the EU-27.
+In 2020, the Netherlands spent 2.29% of its GDP on R&D. This percentage is relatively stable over 2013-2019.
+The increase in 2020 is not only due to an increase in spending, but also to a declining GDP as a result of the COVID-19 crisis.

 R&D expenditure by performing sector